ClintonBeyene/airbnb-clone-project/README.md

   * Facilitate team meetings and code reviews.
   * Ensure deliverables align with project goals and timelines.

-Here’s the content you can add to your `README.md` under a new section titled **Technology Stack**, followed by the steps to commit and push the changes to GitHub:

----

 ## 🧱 Technology Stack

 The following technologies are used to build and manage the Airbnb Clone project.
 Each component plays a crucial role in developing a scalable, secure, and collaborative web application: